Talos10/SOEN390-team-9/README.md

 - Tommy	Josépovic

 ## Cloning the project:
 When cloning the project for the first time, make sure to add the `--recursive` argument to your `git clone` command since it will allow the `env` folder to also be cloned.
-In other words, the resulting command should be: `git clone https://github.com/Talos10/SOEN390-team-9.git --recursive`
+In other words, you should run the following command to clone the project: `git clone https://github.com/Talos10/SOEN390-team-9.git --recursive`

 ## How to run the project in docker: